Qiskit/qiskit-metapackage/rfcs/0000-template.md

 Open questions for discussion and an opening for feedback.

 ## Future Extensions
 Consider what extensions might spawn from this RFC.
-Consider the roadmap of the related projects and where this might fit in.
-This section is also an opening for discussions.
-This is a great place to dump ideas.
+Discuss the roadmap of related projects and how these might interact.
+This section is also an opening for discussions and a great place to dump ideas.

 If you do not have any future extensions in mind, state that you cannot think of anything.
 This section should not be left blank.